 General Liability Coverage

-This coverage protects store owners from claims of bodily injury or property damage to customers or visitors.
+General Liability coverage protects store owners from claims of bodily injury or property damage to customers or visitors.
 For example, suppose someone slips and falls while shopping and breaks their leg.
 In that case, general liability protection will pay for medical costs associated with this injury when the store is legally liable.
 This policy will also provide a defense if the business is sued for negligence.

 Business Owner's Policy (BOP)